DuggzDev/DataStructures/DS/README.md

 Calculates the efficiency and space of an algorithm.

+Run Time Complexity = Amount of computer time it takes to run the algorithm Space Time Complexity = Memory space required to solve a problem

 "How code slows down, as data grows."

 1. It describes the performance of an algorithm as the amount of data increases.